Written by Editorial Team

 If you are a breastfeeding mom, then you would already or would soon have multiple questions on weaning.
 When is the right time to wean?
 What would be the impact of weaning on the baby and yourself?
 How can you wean?
 How long does it take?
-What if the child is not ready?
-What if the child is ready and you are not?
+What if the baby is not ready?
+What if the baby is ready and you are not?

 Around the world, the average age for weaning is – hold your breath – 4 years.
 This might shock and surprise many of us.
 But ultimately, it is up to you when you want to start weaning.

-Sudden weaning that is stopping the breast feed abruptly – can have many repercussions, including breast engorgement, infection and duct blockages.
+Sudden weaning which is stopping breastfeeding abruptly – can have many repercussions, including breast engorgement, infection, and duct blockages.
 This can be very painful.
 Gradual weaning mostly does not lead to engorgement, but it is not unusual to feel some pain and uneasiness in your breasts as milk ducts reduce milk production.
 Ice packs and cold compresses work wonders to soothe the “physical” pain.

-Don’t forget that you might go through an emotional turmoil once the baby stops breastfeeding.
-Some moms are known to feel sad, depressed and “unwanted” after weaning.
-Breast feeding was not just a nutritional activity – it bonded you and your child at a level that is difficult to put down in words.
-Understand that feeling nostalgic is normal and make sure that you spend a lot of time with your child doing other stuff.
+Don’t forget that you might go through emotional turmoil once the baby stops breastfeeding.
+Some moms are known to feel sad, depressed, and “unwanted” after weaning.
+Breastfeeding was not just a nutritional activity – it bonded you and your baby at a level that is difficult to put down in words.
+Understand that feeling nostalgic is normal and make sure that you spend a lot of time with your baby doing other stuff.

 Breastfeed is more than nourishment for your baby.
 It helps her feel secure at an emotional level too.
 So, her diet being balanced from solids and other liquid foods should not be the only criteria to wean.
 Consider delaying weaning, during:

 The aspect of your baby’s nutrition depends on his age.
-Breastfeeding is recommended till your baby is an year old.
+Breastfeeding is recommended till your baby is a year old.
 If you are weaning before 1, substitute breast milk with iron-fortified formula.
-Your baby’s doctor might recommend a brand for your child.
+Your baby’s doctor might recommend a brand for your baby.
 Do not give cow’s milk before he is one.

 If your baby is over a year old, then you can give cow’s milk to him.
-You can also complement the diet with cereals, finger foods and juices.
-You could also think about not giving your child bottle.
+You can also complement the diet with cereals, finger foods, and juices.
+You could also think about not giving your baby a bottle.
 If he is 1, then you can train him to drink liquids directly from a cup – those avoiding the need to wean off from the bottle later.